-To date, the Department has received ten (10) letters in support of the proposed Project and five (5) letters in opposition.
-One neighborhood organization, the Telegraph Hill Neighborhood Center, has also expressed its support.
+To date, the Planning Department ("Department") has received twenty-five (23) letters in support of the proposed Project and twelve (11) letters in opposition.
+Two (2) petitions in support of the project have been received, with signatures from eighteen individuals in total; one (1) petition opposing the project has been received, representing twelve individuals.
+One (1) neighborhood organization, the Telegraph Hill Neighborhood Center, has also expressed its support.
 Those in support of the Project speak to the landmark's long history as a neighborhood institution as well as a desire for the increased activity that it could bring.
 The concerns of opposing parties pertain to the potential for increased traffic and related pedestrian safety issues, as well as noise and activity that may emanate from the restaurant.
-Telegraph Hill Dwellers have communicated a desire for an operations plan that would address parking, traffic management, and hours of operation.
+One property owner noted concerns pertaining to the cracked roadway and the settling of rubble underneath the street.